Kenny Hrncir: Coaching career

+UT Permian Basin

 After Hrncir's playing career, he was hired as the quarterbacks coach and passing game coordinator for his former team, UT Permian Basin under his former head coach, Kris McCullough.
 In June 2024, he was promoted to co-offensive coordinator and retained his role as quarterbacks coach.

 Personal life

 Hrncir's father, Andy Hrncir, is an assistant football coach at Andrews High School in Andrews, Texas.